davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_service_providers.md

 ## Where are defined the Service Providers?
 `app/Providers/`

-## How to Use Laravel Service Provider ?
+## How to Use Laravel Service Providers ?
 There are two important methods, boot, and register, that your service provider may implement.

 Let’s have a quick look at one of the core service providers to understand what it does.

 Go ahead and open the:
 vendor/laravel/framework/src/Illuminate/Cache/CacheServiceProvider.php
 ``` php